MoaazAtik/Sky/README.md

 # Sky 🌤️

-**Sky** is a sleek weather app with elegant design and delightful animations, providing you with essential weather updates and forecasts in a cozy interface.<br>
+**Sky** is a sleek weather app with elegant design and delightful animations, providing you with essential weather updates and forecasts in a cozy interface.

 Supported by **The White Wings**🪽.
 Play Store [link](https://play.google.com/store/apps/dev?id=6456450686494659010)

 <br>